What Is Multisystem Inflammatory Syndrome in Children (MIS-C)?

 Multisystem inflammatory syndrome in children (MIS-C) causes symptoms that are

-due to inflammation
+due to inflammation (irritation,

-these symptoms are related to coronavirus infection.
+are related to coronavirus infection.

 If your child has any of these symptoms, call your doctor.
 Kids with this inflammatory

 to the ER right away if your child looks very sick, has trouble breathing,